BIGJRA/BIGJRA.github.io/rejuv.md

 Winning this one seems to rely on luck, but oh well.
 Yawn first turn with Espeon, then Pyrokinesis with Delphox.
-Swap in Exeggutor next and spam Pyrokinesis as much as you can while it’s asleep, then put in Mega Alakazam when it wakes up and kills you.
+Swap in Exeggutor next and spam Pyrokinesis as much as you can while it's asleep, then put in Mega Alakazam when it wakes up and kills you.
 Thunder Wave it, then High Jump Kick and Play Rough from your remaining members should do just enough.
 If it wakes up too early and always hits through paralysis, you might still lose though, so a couple resets may be in order.

-That’s it for this part!
+That's it for this part!

 ## MC School Route